davinderk23095-cpu/eurowings/README.md

 🔁 **Nightly deploy** from **Main → Test** (automatic)
 &emsp;│
 &emsp;▼
-  **Manual Approval → Deploy to Prod**
+🧱 **Manual Approval → Deploy to Prod**

 The Production release pipeline is triggered **manually** after validation and approval.
 Once started, it runs automatically — deploying the same artifact used in Test to the **Prod Databricks workspace**.
 The pipeline also generates and publishes **release documentation** (build version, change summary, configuration notes)
 automatically to the project Wiki or release page in Azure DevOps.

 After deployment, a **manual four-eyes check** is performed to verify:
 - Key Vault secrets and environment-specific settings.
 - Connection parameters, permissions, and access configurations.
 - That all expected Databricks jobs, clusters, and data outputs are running correctly.

 This ensures a secure, validated, and fully traceable production deployment with both automation and human oversight.

 ---

 This flow ensures a controlled, auditable release process:
 - Developers work safely on feature branches.
 - Code is tested and validated nightly in Test.
-- Production releases happen only with approvals and secure configurations.
+- Production releases are approved, documented, and verified before go-live.
-- Logs and metrics are tracked through Databricks Jobs and Azure Monitoring.

 **Highlights**
 - Automatic nightly deploys to *Test* for validation.